fble-0.5 (2025-07-13,fble-0.4-212-ga8f8ad0f)

 This completes this tutorial series on the fble language.
 You now understand all the fble language features and can write interesting programs that interact with the environment on the command line.
 Go forth now and program.

-Or you can head back to the Tutorials
+Or you can head back to the Tutorials page for links

 to debug and profiling guides.